muno17/sqncd/README.md

 By using the WEBMIDI API, __sqncd__ is able to detect MIDI devices connected to the user's device.
 MIDI messages containing note values can be sent to one device at a time and clock can be configured to be sent to only the device receiving MIDI note messages or to all devices detected by WEBMIDI.

+A quickstart guide can be found at https://www.sqncd.com/quickstart

+The full manual can be found at https://www.sqncd.com/manual